Richard Heinberg

-Richard William Heinberg (b.
-October 21, 1950) is an American journalist and educator who has written extensively on energy, economic, and ecological issues, including oil depletion.
-He is the author of 14 books, and presently serves as the senior fellow at the Post Carbon Institute.
+Richard William Heinberg (October 21, 1950 – July 19, 2026) was an American journalist and educator who wrote on energy, economic and ecological issues, including oil depletion.
+He was the author of 14 books, and was the senior fellow at the Post Carbon Institute.

 Early life

-Heinberg grew up in St. Joseph, Missouri.
+Richard William Heinberg was born on October 21, 1950, and grew up in St. Joseph, Missouri.
 His father, William Heinberg, was a chemist and high-school physics and chemistry teacher.
 Heinberg's interest in science came from his father, but at an early age, he rejected his parents' fundamentalist Christian beliefs.
 At one point he lived at Colorado's Sunrise Ranch, headquarters of the "Emissaries of Divine Light" group, which Heinberg referred to as "a sort of benign cult".

 Career

-After two years in college and a period of personal study, in November 1979 Heinberg became personal assistant to Immanuel Velikovsky.
+After two years in college, in November 1979 Heinberg became personal assistant to Immanuel Velikovsky.
 After Velikovsky's death, Heinberg assisted his widow in editing manuscripts.
-He published his first book in 1989, Memories and Visions of Paradise: Exploring the Universal Myth of a Lost Golden Age, which was the result of ten years of study of world mythology.
+He published his first book in 1989, Memories and Visions of Paradise: Exploring the Universal Myth of a Lost Golden Age.
 An expanded second edition was published in 1995.
 He began publishing his alternative newsletter, the MuseLetter, in 1992.
 His next book – published in 1993 – was Celebrate the Solstice: Honoring the Earth's Seasonal Rhythms through Festival and Ceremony.

-In June 1995, speaking to the International Society for the Comparative Study of Civilizations in Dayton, Ohio, Heinberg provided "A Primitivist Critique of Civilization" and discussed the ways in which "we are, it would seem, killing the planet".